-To use the PEAP/EAP-MSCHAPv2 protocol, you must first import the CA root certificate for the RADIUS server or servers in the group.
+Note: To use the PEAP/EAP-MSCHAPv2 protocol, you must first import the CA root certificate for the RADIUS server or servers in the group.
+Users interested in TLS can alternatively use PEAP/EAP-MSCHAPv2 authentication.

-6. (Optional) Specify the number of Server Retries between 0 and 5.
+6. Specify the number of Server Retries between 0 and 3.
 The default value is 1.
 7. In the RADIUS Servers panel, add a server to the group by specifying the following:

 Setting Description Server IP Address of the RADIUS server.
 Port Port on the RADIUS server that listens for authentication requests.
 The default port is 1812.
-Timeout Timeout, between 1 and 14 seconds, for communication with the RADIUS server.
+Timeout Timeout, between 1 and 10 seconds, for communication with the RADIUS server.
 Default is 2 seconds.
 NAS ID (Optional) Value of RADIUS attribute 32, NAS-Identifier.
 The attribute contains a string identifying the NAS (Network Access Server) used in the RADIUS Access-Request packet.

-Password Case-sensitive string used to encrypt and sign packets between RADIUS clients and the RADIUS server, set in the RADIUS client configuration file.
+Setting Description Password Case-sensitive string used to encrypt and sign packets between RADIUS clients and the RADIUS server, set in the RADIUS client configuration file.
 Maximum is 64 characters.